 Traveling with your dog can be a smooth, easy process as long you are prepared and know what to expect.
 I can’t imagine most of our trips without our dogs — they bring so much joy (to us and to others!) and are totally part of the family.
 We’ve already decided a long time ago we won’t have children, so we literally treat our frenchies like our kids.
 They go everywhere with us!

-I try to travel with my dog(s) as much as I possibly can, especially if it’s a domestic flight.
-We flew international with Weston + Fira last year and it was definitely a process but not as hard as I thought!
+I try to travel with my dog(s) if I can, especially if it’s a domestic flight.
+We flew international with Weston and Fira last year and it was definitely a process but not as hard as I thought!
 Just make sure to give yourself extra time to get every step done and not stress yourself out.

 To find out how I pack for dog-friendly travel, check out my post here.

 Most airlines have a weight limit.
 Virgin America and Jetblue, along with a few others, have a 20 pound limit, including the weight of the carrier.
 The carrier weighs about 1.5. – 2 lbs.
 Fira is 14 lbs so we never have a problem and she fits very comfortably inside the Sherpa Carrier.

 American Airlines, Delta and United have no weight limit, as long as your pup fits comfortably inside a carrier underneath the seat in front of you.